 With the rising threat from player concussions, he examined the business future of the NFL.
 He detailed the crash and burn of Lance Armstrong on Madison Avenue, the comeback of Notre Dame and LeBron James‘ expensive new sneakers for Nike.

-Previousy, McCarthy created Sports Biz USA in 2012.
+McCarthy created his own blog, Sports Biz USA, in 2012.
 He broke the news that Jay Glazer was working on a daily football show for Fox Sports 1.
 His candid, one-on-one interview with ESPN anchor Sage Steeele in Sports Biz USA was cited in Deadspin’s story: “How ESPN ditched journalism and followed Skip Bayless to the bottom: A Tim Tebow story.”